GitHub integration

 For example: CU-ae27de_Auto-generated-naming_John-smith

-The available options are shown in the following table:
+The available values are shown in the following table:

 Value Description